Skip to main content

 M0

 The main tumor is growing beyond Gerota’s fascia and may be growing into the adrenal gland on top of the kidney (T4).
-It may or may not have spread to nearby lymph nodes (any N).
+The cancer might or might not have spread to nearby lymph nodes (any N).
 It has not spread to distant lymph nodes or other organs (M0).

 OR